On the functoriality of the space of equivariant smooth $h$-cobordisms: The stable -cobordism space

 We also recall the following standard fact, which can be proven by embedding into a representation and taking a sufficiently nice neighborhood: \begin{prop} Every finite $G$-CW complex is equivalent to some compact smooth $G$-manifold with boundary. \end{prop}

-Together \autoref{dk1} and \autoref{dk2} prove that $\Mansm \to \mc F$ is a \ourdefn{Dwyer-Kan equivalence} -- they have different objects, but the same equivalence classes of objects, and the mapping spaces are equivalent.
-This is enough to conclude that the functor $\mc H^{\mc U}(-)$ extends up to equivalence to $\mc F$, for instance by taking a homotopy left Kan extension from $\Mansm$ to $\mc F$.
+Together \autoref{dk1} and \autoref{dk2} prove that $\Mansm \to \mc F$ is a Dwyer-Kan equivalence as in \autoref{segal_equiv}.
+In other words, they have different objects, but the same equivalence classes of objects, and the mapping spaces are equivalent.
+As in the proof of \autoref{second_extension}, this is enough to conclude that the functor $\mc H^{\mc U}(-)$ extends up to equivalence to $\mc F$, for instance by taking a homotopy left Kan extension from $\Mansm$ to $\mc F$.

 Finally, we can perform an additional homotopy left Kan extension to extend the functor $\mc H^{\mc U}(-)$ from $\mc F$ to the category of all $G$-CW complexes, not necessarily finite, and continuous maps.
 This does not change its homotopy type on the finite complexes.
 Therefore, on the smooth compact $G$-manifolds and embeddings, we still have the same $h$-cobordism space up to equivalence, and the same stabilization map up to homotopy.
 We conclude: